Getting Credit Cards after Bankruptcy

 SDFCU secured cards are reported as secured.

-Membership in Navy Federal Credit Union is open only to active-duty military personnel, retirees, immediate family and household members of members, and certain government employees.
-The credit unions is well-known for making no exceptions.
-Either you're eligible or you're not.
-But if you're eligible, they offer a secured rewards MasterCard with rates ranging from 9.24 to 18.0 percent, depending on how horrid your credit is.
+Do to recent policy changes, membership in Navy Federal Credit Union is now open to active-duty military personnel of any branch of the Armed Forced, military retirees and annuants, honorably-discharged veterans, many federal government contractors and their employees, and immediate family and household members of members.
+If you're eligible for membership, they offer a secured rewards MasterCard with rates ranging from 9.24 to 18.0 percent, depending on exactly how horrid your credit is.

 First Tech FCU